neurogeek/haproxyctl/README.md

                         Attempt action on given server.
   -b BACKEND, --backend BACKEND
                         Set backend to act upon.
+  -w WEIGHT, --weight WEIGHT
+                        Specify weight for a server.
   -k SOCKET, --socket SOCKET
                         Socket to talk to HAProxy.
-  -w WEIGHT, --weight WEIGHT
-                        Specify weight for a server.
+It accepts unix:///path/to/socket or tcp://1.2.3.4[:port]
+                        addresses.
+If there is no match
+                        for protocol, then it assumes a UNIX socket file.
 ```

 API Usage